Wave-packet revival in a Floquet engineering quadratic potential system: Summary and Outlook

 \section{Summary and Outlook}

 We have investigated the quantum dynamics of a one-dimensional tight-binding lattice subjected to a spatially quadratic and time-periodic potential, focusing on both Hermitian and non-Hermitian hopping configurations.
-Within the framework of Floquet theory, we map the explicitly time-dependent Hamiltonian to an effective static Floquet operator and perform a systematic analysis of its quasi-energy spectra and Floquet eigenstates as function of the driving frequency.
+Within the framework of Floquet theory, we map the explicitly time-dependent Hamiltonian to an effective static Floquet operator and perform a systematic analysis of its quasi-energy spectra and Floquet eigenstates as functions of the driving frequency.
 Our central finding is the emergence of nearly equidistant quasi-energy ladders at a set of critical driving frequencies, signaled by a pronounced minimum in the normalized variance of the nearest-neighbor level spacings.
-These ladder structures correlate strongly with peaks in the mean inverse participation ratio, indicating that ladder formation is accompanied by the concentration of Floquet eigenstates into a small subset of spatial modes.
+Analytical expressions for the critical frequencies are derived via a gauge transformation.

 The appearance of these quasi-harmonic ladders leads directly to long-time periodic dynamics and high-contrast revival behavior of initially localized wave packets.
-Numerical simulations confirm that such Bloch-like oscillatory revivals occur in both Hermitian and non-Hermitian regimes, demonstrating that a suitable periodic drive can dynamically stabilize an almost uniformly spaced and nearly real quasi-energy spectrum even when asymmetric hopping is present.
+Numerical simulations confirm that such Bloch-like oscillatory revivals occur in both Hermitian and non-Hermitian regimes, demonstrating that a suitable periodic drive can dynamically stabilize an almost uniformly spaced and nearly real quasi-energy spectrum even in the presence of asymmetric hopping.
 This reveals a mechanism of Floquet-assisted dynamical stabilization that persists outside the conventional Hermitian paradigm.

 To assess the robustness of this mechanism, we introduce spatial disorder into the hopping amplitudes and analyze the resulting Floquet dynamics.
 We find that the near-resonant revival behavior remains stable over a finite range of disorder strengths in both the Hermitian and non-Hermitian cases.
 The maximum fidelity peak associated with multiple revival cycles decreases only gradually as disorder increases, demonstrating that the emergent quasi-energy ladder is not a fine-tuned feature of the clean system.
 Only beyond a characteristic disorder scale does the ladder structure become progressively distorted, leading to dephasing and the eventual suppression of coherent revivals.
 This robustness underscores that Floquet engineering of quasi-harmonic ladders provides a practical and disorder-tolerant route for controlling coherent dynamics in driven lattice systems.